chmodke/remote_exec/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell download    download file from remote execute     execute command on remote help        Help about any command upload      upload file to remote
+  completion  Generate the autocompletion script for the specified shell exec        execute command on remote get         get file from remote help        Help about any command put         put file to remote

 Flags:
   -h, --help         help for remote